 - ½ teaspoon salt

-- 3 tablespoon maple syrup (real)
+- 3 teaspoon maple syrup (real) not pancake syrup

 - 1 cup cranberries (fresh or frozen)

-- ¼ cup chopped pecans
+- ¼ cup chopped pecans or walnuts

-- Preheat oven to 350 degrees.
-Quarter the acorn squash and remove seeds and strings with a sharp edged spoon.
-Place the pieces on a parchment or foil lined baking sheet.
+- Place the squash, cut side up, on a parchment or foil lined baking sheet.
 Use wadded up pieces of foil to keep the wedges upright.

 - Add the melted butter, brown sugar, cinnamon, nutmeg, salt, and maple syrup to a bowl and mix well.
 Set aside.

-- Cover with foil and bake at 350 degrees for 30-40 minutes.
-Remove the foil, baste with the pan drippings and continue to bake until the the squash is fork-tender about 30 minutes.
+- Cover with foil and bake at 350 degrees for 20 minutes.
+Remove the foil, baste with the pan drippings and continue to bake until the the squash is fork-tender about 10 minutes.

 - Serve with any remaining pan drippings poured over the top.